drhsqlite/fossil-mirror/www/javascript.md

     analog telephone modem, this extra script code would download in about a second.

-    Most JavaScript-based Fossil pages use less JavaScript than that.
+    Most JavaScript-based Fossil pages use less code than that.

     Atop that, Fossil 2.12 adds new script delivery methods with aggressive caching enabled so that typical page loads will skip